Jerian Grant: Personal life

 Jerian Grant is the son of former National Basketball Association (NBA) player Harvey Grant.
-He has two brothers who play basketball professionally – oldest brother Jerai has played in several leagues around the world and younger brother Jerami plays for the Portland Trail Blazers.
-Youngest brother Jaelin has followed his three older brothers to DeMatha, where he is completing his senior season.
+He has three brothers, two of whom play basketball professionally – his older brother Jerai has played in several leagues around the world and his younger brother Jerami plays for the Portland Trail Blazers.
+His youngest brother Jaelin also played basketball at DeMatha.
 His uncle and father's identical twin Horace Grant was an NBA All-Star and won four championships with the Chicago Bulls and Los Angeles Lakers.
-Grant also has two sons, Hunter Jrue and Harper Jrex Grant.
+Grant also has two sons, Hunter Jrue and Harper Jrex Grant and a daughter, Haidyn Jream Grant.